Knights at the Foot of the Cross

 Not an MI Member yet?

-IF YOU ARE NOT AN MI MEMBER, you can join the KFC with your enrollment in the Ml.
+IF YOU ARE NOT AN MI MEMBER YET, first enroll in the MI and join the KFC, which is an outreach within the MI movement.
 Please read the following sections on joining the MI.

 Am I Ready?